jankapunkt/meteor-autoform-password2/README.md

 Standard HTML5 Password input with some extended features:

-* toggle input visibility
+- toggle input visibility
-* specifiy regex based rues to be fulfilled
+- specifiy regex based rues to be fulfilled
-* display rules to users a fulfilled or pending
+- display rules to users and if they have been fulfilled or are pending
-* display a fontawesome (4 or 5) icon
+- display a fontawesome (4 or 5) icon
-* Bootstrap 4 compatible (requires `imajus:autoform-bootstrap4`)
+- Bootstrap 4 compatible (requires `communitypackages:autoform-bootstrap4`) but
+  not restricted (and not depending) to it

 ## Usage